 How Many Fire Extinguishers Are Needed For A Commercial Building?

-The number of fire extinguishers and the type of fire extinguishers you need in your New Jersey, Delaware, or Philadelphia commercial building or restaurant depends on two main factors—the pre-defined hazard level of your building and its square footage.
+The number of fire extinguishers and the type of fire extinguishers you need in your New Jersey, Eastern Pennsylvania, or Northern Delaware commercial building or restaurant depends on two main factors—the pre-defined hazard level of your building and its square footage.
 Building codes and OSHA Standards use these factors when determining the fire protection requirements for each structure.

 The total number of fire extinguishers needed for a commercial building depends on the size and hazard level of the buildings.
 The classifications for hazard levels are as follows: